-A Foodie’s Weekend Guide to Savannah, Georgia featuring where to stay, what to eat, places to see and experiences that you should not miss!
+A Foodie’s Weekend Guide to Savannah, Georgia featuring the best places to stay, the best restaurants in Savannah, places to see and experiences that you should not miss!

-My foodie’s guide to Savannah features all of my favorite things to eat, see and do while visiting the historic city.
+My foodie’s guide to Savannah features all of my favorite things to eat at the best restaurants in Savannah, plus what to see and do while visiting the historic city.
 Park your car for the weekend and explore the best that the city has to offer!
-Make sure to follow along on Instagram for more of my favorite foodie spots and to see where I am heading next.

 Foodie’s Guide to Savannah, Georgia